tarun-e/red-hat-ai-examples/README.md

 ## Overview

-### Welcome to Red Hat OpenShift AI Examples!
+### Welcome to Red Hat OpenShift AI Examples

 This repository provides a curated collection of runnable, well-documented Jupyter notebooks, pipelines, and code samples.
 These resources are designed to demonstrate how to effectively build, customize, evaluate, deploy, and manage Artificial Intelligence (AI) and Machine Learning (ML) models and applications on Red Hat AI.
 The focus is on practical application and learning, enabling users to explore the full potential of AI for meaningful customer use cases.